nimitmk7/knowledge-treasure/Natural Language Processing/NLP pipeline.md

 The only change we made was turning “is” into “be”.

 ## 5. Identifying Stop Words
 Stop words are ==words that are commonly used in a language but are considered irrelevant for analysis==.
-When doing statistics on text, these words introduce a lot of noise since they appear way more frequently than other words.
+When doing statistics on text, these words **introduce a lot of noise since they appear way more frequently than other words**.
 This is the second part of **Vocabulary Normalization**.

 The specific stop words used can vary depending on the context.
 For example, in English, stop words include: